 Use a great deal of water and, if necessary, car shampoo when washing your car by hand.
 Clean the vehicle with a sponge or a washing brush applying a slight amount of pressure.

 Before cleaning the windshield, deactivate the rain sensor or turn off the ignition to prevent unintentional wiping.

-Observe local regulations regarding washing vehicles by hand.◀
+Observe local regulations regarding washing vehicles by hand.◀ shampoo and then washing with plenty of water.

 Headlamps